-It has been said that no man contributed more to the growth of country music in the State of Georgia than Alton Walters.
+It has been said that no man contributed more to the growth of Country music in the state of Georgia than Alton Walters & family.

 “The last time we had Mel (Tillis) it cost us $30,000,”– Alton Walters

-Also about this time the price of gasoline started steadily rising ($1.00 per gallon.)
+About this time, the price of gasoline started steadily rising to $1.00 per gallon.

-“Things were just changing, and I was having some health problems, so it was hard.
+“Things were just changing, & I was having some health problems, so it was hard.
 It’s a little sad in some ways when I go out there.
-Sometimes I miss the way it use to be, but then sometimes it was a headache.”– Alton Walters
+Sometimes I miss the way it use to be, but then sometimes, it was a headache.”– Alton Walters

-Walters said he could relate to Porter Wagoner’s song “That Was Then and This is Now”.
+Walters claimed he could relate to Porter Wagoner’s song “That Was Then and This is Now”.

-During the last few years of Alton’s life, weeds grew on the once manicured field and ruts were unavoidable on the dirt driveway leading to the metal building that had provided shelter to so many thousands of loyal fans.
-The outside concert area by the creek had also fallen into disrepair.
+During the last few years of Alton’s life, weeds grew on the once manicured field, & ruts were unavoidable on the dirt driveway leading up to the metal building that once provided shelter to thousands during events at Shoal Creek.

-Shoal Creek was no longer a must-stop point for bluegrass and country music fans.
-But the land was not totally unused.
+The Music Park was no longer a must-stop destination point for music fans.
+But the land was not vacant.

 Alton was an entrepreneur until the very end.